Learn how to set up different status types, as well as which default statuses are available.

-A locked status set by the system after an invoice has been paid in full through a Payment Provider, keeping in mind that this means the transaction has been authorized for payment and potentially paid out.
+The system sets this locked status after an invoice has been paid in full through a Payment Provider, keeping in mind that this means the transaction has been authorized for payment and potentially paid out.

 How long it takes for the deposit to arrive in your bank account depends on your payout schedule with your Payment Provider.

-This status can be set manually if payment is received by POS.
+This status can be set manually if POS receives payment.
 Inventory is set aside and unavailable for further bookings.

 Learn more about the available Ecommerce settings here:

-Unlocked status by default.
+This is an unlocked status by default.
 Similar to Pending.
-However, the item or product booked is not held aside while the booking is confirmed.
+However, the item/product booked is not held aside while the booking is confirmed.